 The use or possession of firearms, explosives, fireworks, or weapons is prohibited on all campus sites and adjacent streets and right-of-ways.
+Firearms are strictly prohibited on university property except by authorized security personnel.

 4. Tobacco Free Campus

 Use of tobacco is prohibited on all campuses of William Carey University.
 This includes streets and right-of-ways that pass through or adjacent to William Carey University property.